Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Method

 \subsection{Reference-Guided Pseudo-Label Synthesis}

 \textbf{Pseudo-label synthesis.} Using a sparse set of images presents challenges such as overfitting to the input views and geometric inconsistencies.
-To mitigate these issues, we utilize a reference view for generating a pseudo-label to distill the 3D representation of the Gaussian field.
+To mitigate these issues, we generate pseudo-labels using reference views, thereby compensating for insufficient camera viewpoints.
 Nevertheless, simply using the generated pseudo-label ignores the presence of transient elements.
 Therefore, we create a refined pseudo-label ($\hat{I}_{\text{pseudo}}$) that references a rendered view from other camera perspectives along with a transient mask using Eq.~\eqref{eq:diffusion_model}.
 In particular, we utilize a mask generator to identify regions that need refinement from rendered views in order to generate a refined pseudo-label via Eq.~\eqref{eq:cross-attention}.
-Lastly, we optimize the Gaussians utilizing the pseudo-label:
+Lastly, we optimize 3D Gaussians utilizing the pseudo-label:

 Additionally, we employ $\mathcal{L}_{\text{pseudo}}$ to enhance the 3D representation with $\mathcal{L}_{\text{photo}}$, attaining multi-view consistency and preventing artifacts and overfitting issues.
-Note that although we utilize two vision foundation models in the pipeline, the key distinction of our work from prior methods~\cite{liu20243dgs,wu2024reconfusion,kong2025generative,paliwal2025ri3d}, which also utilize two vision foundation models, is that we efficiently generate a pseudo-label that considers regions that need refinement in scenarios with distractors.
+Note that although we utilize two vision foundation models in the pipeline, the key distinction of our work from prior methods~\cite{liu20243dgs,wu2024reconfusion,kong2025generative}, which also utilize two vision foundation models, is that we generate a pseudo-label that considers regions that need refinement in scenarios with distractors.

 \textbf{Sparsity-aware Gaussian replication.} 3D point initialization with COLMAP \cite{schonberger2016structure} from an insufficient set of images results in sparsity in the Gaussian field.
 This hinders the rendering quality of the 3DGS optimization by missing geometric details.
 Prior work~\cite{zhu2024fsgs,xu2025ad,zhao2025self} tackles this problem by densifying the Gaussians via positional gradients with depth supervision.
 Nonetheless, simply utilizing positional gradients is insufficient to fix sparsity issues in the Gaussian field since the positional gradients are entangled with both color and opacity,